WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 - As much as I'm excited about this technique, I doubt I will be using it frequently.
   - I mean, if I'm unsure how to make an assertion, I should probably go to the drawing board and re-asses the design I'm working with.

+## Avoiding Impasses with the Transformation Priority Premise

+- You can either _transform_ the code (adding new functionality) or _refactor_ the code without changing the underlying functionality.

+- During the TDD cycle, we will be using both techniques to make the test pass.
+The question is which one should we use and to what extend.

+  - You can take the _transformation_ really far and make the code complex.

+  - Conversely, while refactoring, you are usually starting from a _suboptimal_ point and trying to make the code easier to reason about.

+- When **reaching for the _transformation_ always favour the simplest one you can think of**.

+- The **_Transformation Priority Premise (TTP)_** defines a list of "known" transformations you can utilize in your code.
+  - While it does not try to encapsulate every possible _transformation_ (that would not be practical), it provides a guidance how to go from one state to another.

+## Object-Oriented Design With Tests